Skip to main content

 What You’ll Learn in AVI’s Nail Technology Program

-AVI’s Nail Technology Program is built around one goal: making you a skilled, confident, employable nail technician from day one on the job.
+AVI’s Nail Technology Program (NO FINANCIAL AID FOR THIS PROGRAM) is built around one goal: making you a skilled, confident, employable nail technician from day one on the job.

 The curriculum covers every core technique and service area you’ll encounter in a professional setting: